canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 There is no such group for data science.
 Everyone is making it up, in whatever way suits their narrative.

-On abstract side Drew Conway was one of first to try and define Data Science with his popular Venn diagram.
+On the abstract side Drew Conway was one of first to try and define Data Science with his popular Venn diagram.

 ![Drew Conway Image](https://images.squarespace-cdn.com/content/v1/5150aec6e4b0e340ec52710a/1364352051365-HZAS3CLBF7ABLE3F5OBY/Data_Science_VD.png)